Daniel Weiner, Ph.D.

-Dr. Yuhang Rong transitioned to the role of Assistant Vice Provost for Global Affairs on July 1, 2014, after eight years of service as Assistant Dean for the Neag School of Education at the University of Connecticut.
-Dr. Rong was then appointed as Assistant Vice President in February 2016.
+Yuhang Rong transitioned to the role of Assistant Vice Provost for Global Affairs on July 1, 2014, after eight years of service as Assistant Dean for the Neag School of Education at the University of Connecticut.
+Rong was then appointed as Assistant Vice President in February 2016, and subsequently Associate Vice President in July 2017.
 He also holds the position of Associate Professor in Residence in Educational Leadership at the University of Connecticut.

 He has worked in the fields of student affairs, international affairs, and academic affairs in higher education, as well as in the area of teacher quality enhancement in K-12 education.
 He has authored and/or administered grants from the United States Department of Education, including the Title II Teacher Quality Enhancement Grant and the Transition to Teaching Grant.
 In addition, he has served as a federal grant technical reviewer for the United States Department of Education.
 He is the recipient of the American College Personnel Association Annuit Coeptis Award and the Manuscript of the Year Award by the Journal of College and University Student Housing.

-Professor Reda Ammar is a professor of Computer Science and Engineering department, University of Connecticut.
+Reda Ammar is Professor of Computer Science and Engineering at the University of Connecticut.
 He received his B.Sc in Electrical Engineering from Cairo University in 1973, B.Sc. in Mathematics from Ain Shams University in 1975, M.Sc.
 (1981) and PhD (1983) in Computer Science from University of Connecticut.
-Dr. Ammar joined UConn as a faculty member in 1985.
+Ammar joined UConn as a faculty member in 1985.
 During his tenure at UConn, he has served as the Department Head for 16 years (1998-2014), and currently the director of global engineering programs and the liaison for the Middle East and North Africa partnerships.